Learn the basics with a private lesson

 3. SLK NEO 2.0

 The SLK NEO 2.0 beginner set is a cut above its competitors.
-For $80, you get two high-performance paddles from top brand Selkirk, a carry bag, and four balls.
+Two high-performance paddles from top brand Selkirk, a carry bag, and four balls.

 Best for kids